 Deploying and scaling web applications has always been a tough process.
-With the rise of IaaS (Infrastructure as a Service), most of the dirty job has been automated and for simple applications, deploying and scaling can be done with just a few commands.
+With the rise of IaaS (Infrastructure as a Service), most of the dirty job has been automated.
+For simple applications, deploying and scaling can be done with just a few commands.

-This article walks you through the process of how to deploy AdonisJs application to AWS Cloud using Elastic Beanstalk.
-With minor modifications, it can be applied to any Node.js application.
+This article walks you through the process of how to deploy AdonisJs application to Amazon Web Services (AWS) Cloud using Elastic Beanstalk.
+With minor modifications, it can be applied to any Node version application.

 What is AdonisJs?

 AdonisJs is a Node.js MVC framework that runs on all operating systems.
-It offers a stable eco-system to write a server-side web application so that you can focus on business needs over finalizing which package to choose or not.
+It offers a stable eco-system to write a server-side web application.
+You can focus on business needs over finalizing which package to choose or not.

 What is AWS Elastic Beanstalk?

 AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services.
 You can simply upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
-At the same time, you retain full control over the AWS resources powering your application and can access the underlying resources at any time.
+At the same time, you retain full control over the AWS resources powering your application.
+You can access the underlying resources at any time.

 For this article, we would assume that you already have AdonisJs application that is running smoothly, locally.
 If that is not the case, you can find more about how to install AdonisJs here.
 Now when we are all set on the local machine, let’s start the AWS deployment process.